 Utility Launcher 2.0 (my homemade program) is a convenient launcher for clean-up and maintenance programs.
 You can place up to 20 clean-up and maintenance utilities under a single (1) desktop icon, so they can be accessed and run quickly.
 Utility Launcher is by no means essential; by itself it really doesn't do much; it is like a ribbon that can tie a boquet of utility programs together (into a suite, if you will).
 If you find my Homemade Freeware usefull, great!
 If not, simply delete it.

 PC Survival Kit.
 I have included what I used to call the "PC Survival Kit" in the hope that it may help the average (non-tech) user secure and optimize his or her computer.
-Below are Links to 8 programs that will help keep your computer running safely and smoothly.
+Below are Links to a few programs that will help keep your computer running safely and smoothly.
 These are, in my opinion, the bare essentials.
 In each section below, I have included the manufacturer's description, along with some comments of my own, to help you get started.
 Click on the Links, download the program packages, Install the applications, and load them into Utility Launcher for quick and easy access.
 If you are unsure as to how to download and install a program, I can offer little help at this time; but here is some basic information: Install-a-program.

 Some Basic Advice: 1) Use a reliable (A-V test certified) Anti-Virus client.
 2) Use a Firewall!
 By most accounts, the windows Firewall is adequate, but there are several highly rated Firewalls available, so be sure one is on.
 3) Keep your Windows operating system updated, either by using Automatic Updates, or by frequently checking Windows Updates.
 Not only will this keep you system up-to-date, but Windows runs a Malicious Software Removal Tool every month to keep your system free from the most common viruses and malware.
 4) Keep all your maintenance utilites updated.
 Some will ask to be updated quite often.
 It's best to have the latest versions.
 5) Un-install (remove) as much left-over Trialware and Junk software as you can from your system.
 They only take up disk space, they run constantly in the background, and they often "phone home" every time you start your computer or use the internet.
 6) Use Google to find answers to your computer questions.
 If you can formulate a question, Google it, and chances are somebody will offer an answer -- just be sure to check more than one answer to try to avoid a bad answer.
 And, finally, 7) Backup all your important data!
 Dispite your best efforts, sooner or later, something bad is going to happen, and you don't want to loose everything.